Fruit of the Spirit

 He warns us about specific mistakes that can permanently complicate our lives.
 He presents general guidelines that help us avoid lesser mishaps.
 He helps us discover our passion and purpose in life, as we delight in him.

-Subject to his righteousness and our ultimate good, God directs our steps along the paths we take in pursuit of our personal interests.
+Subject to his righteousness, and to the ultimate good for us and for those within our sphere of influence, God directs our steps along the paths we take in pursuit of our personal interests.

 God makes sure we are always in the presence of goodness that is worthy of our gratitude, even amid adverse circumstances.